 The sum of the lengths of the sides is the perimeter of any polygon.

 Perimeter = Sum of the three sides

-The formula for the perimeter of a closed shape figure is usually equal to the length of the outer line of the figure.
+The formula for the perimeter of a closed-shaped figure is usually equal to the length of the outer line of the figure.
 Therefore, in the case of a triangle, the perimeter will be the sum of all three sides.
-If a triangle has three sides a, b and c, then,
+If a triangle has three sides a, b, and c, then,

 Perimeter = a + b + c

 Where "a" is the length of one side of the triangle, "b" is the length of another side, and "c" is the length of the third side.

 For example, if the lengths of the sides of a triangle are 4, 5, and 6, the perimeter would be: